-Students will assist in monitoring vitals and recording data during anesthetic procedures.
 A mentored project (case or case series presentation, teaching module, research, etc.) is to be completed during the externship.
 Research opportunities may be available depending on student interest, time constraints and funding availability.
-Attendance is expected five days per week (7 a.m. to 6 p.m., Monday through Friday) and some weekends/holidays.
+Attendance is expected five days per week (7 a.m. to 4:30 p.m., Monday through Friday).

 This is an unpaid preceptorship for fourth-year veterinary students.
 This is an opportunity wherein the preceptor will support the Department of Wildlife Health Sciences.
-Through this preceptorship, preceptors will:
+Through this preceptorship, students will:

-- Gain experience by participating in all facets of the medical program at the Smithsonian National Zoo's facility
+- Gain experience with zoological medicine by participating in all facets of the medical program at the Smithsonian National Zoo's facility

 - Learn to review medical records in preparation for procedures, complete reading as assigned by clinicians and perform physical examinations on a variety of zoological species